simbo1905/thinbus-srp-js/README.md

 There will be no support for running old js files against newer java files.

+## Code

-Other source files in the jar which show the original copyright of the libraries and the un-minified client session:
+Other JavaScript source files in the jar show the original copyright of the libraries and the un-minified client session:

   - js/biginteger.js BigInteger math package.
   - js/isaac.js A random number generator only used if the browser does not have window.crypto secure random number generator.
-  - js/random.js A class which uses window.crypto but will fall-back to using the Isaac generator.
+  - js/random.js A random number class which tries to use window.crypto or window.msCrypto random numbers else fall-backs to Isaac generator.
   - js/sha256.js The Crypto.JS SHA256 hash algorithm.
   - js/sha1.js The Crypto.JS SHA1 hash algorithm.
   - js/thinbus-srp6client.js The SRP client session